inlets/inlets-pro/chart/inlets-pro-client/README.md

 You should decide whether you want to expose the remote service to the world, or to just the local area network of the exit-server.

-### Pre-reqs:
+### Prerequisites

-* An inlets PRO server set up manually, via inletsctl, or using the inlets-pro (server) chart.
+You will need to set up an inlets PRO TCP server so that the client has an endpoint to connect to.
+Create a server manually and then configure inlets-pro, or use [inletsctl](https://github.com/inlets/inletsctl) to create a preconfigured cloud VM, or use the helm chart for the inlets-pro server to install the server into a Pod.

-You'll need the helm binary, the easiest way to get this is via arkade:
+Then you will need the `helm` binary, the easiest way to get this is via [arkade](https://dl-get-arkade.dev):

 ```bash
 curl -sL https://dl-get-arkade.dev | sudo sh